BlakeRhodes/NeoArcadia/Party Creation.md

 # Party Creation

+In the heart of the Ancient Future is the formation of your party, the genesis of an epic saga.
+As you assemble your band of warriors, hunters, priests, and scouts, remember that each member brings not just skills and stats, but a chapter of a greater story, their unique strengths and quirks shaping the adventures and trials that await in the wild and wondrous realms of the unknown.

+You can use the [Party Sheet](./Party%20Sheet.html) to help build and track your party.

 ## Step 1.
 Choose Party Size and Allocate Power Points (PP)

 New parties start with 4 characters and 30 PP